ssube/onnx-web/README.md

 ### Customizing the config

-You can customize the config file to change the default model, platform (hardware acceleration), scheduler, and prompt.
-If you have a good base or example prompt, you can set that in the config file:
+You can customize the config file if you want to change the default model, platform (hardware acceleration), scheduler, and prompt.
+If you have a good base prompt or always want to use the CPU fallback, you can set that in the config file:

 ```json
 {